 Completing a coaching qualification is a lot more than simply achieving a certificate.
 The courses will broaden your thinking and bring to life some of the challenges you encounter in your coaching environments, enabling you to discover solutions.
 Your course is also a great opportunity to meet like-minded coaches and build a future support network to help you to continue to develop beyond the course itself.

-Our coaching qualifications are affiliated with British Rowing and provide high quality courses for all.
+Coaching qualifications are affiliated with British Rowing and provide high quality courses for all.
 To find out more about coaching courses, please visit the British Rowing website:

 British Rowing Session Coach Course